Large-scale and local environmental drivers of quenching: tracing H$\alpha$ concentration in X-ray and optical galaxy groups: Results

 For regular star-forming galaxies we find that the PDF is skewed towards more parallel spin--filament alignments (higher |$\cos\gamma$|; $p_{\rm KS}=0.002$) and for centrally-concentrated star-forming galaxies towards more perpendicular spin--filament alignments (lower |$\cos\gamma$|; $p_{\rm KS}=0.005$).
 The |$\cos\gamma$| distribution of galaxies with C-index $<-0.2$ is also significantly different from that of galaxies with C-index $>-0.2$ ($p_{\rm 2KS}=0.001$).
 The stellar mass-matched analysis for the stellar spin-filament alignments reported in Appendix~\ref{Stellar mass-matched analysis of environmental trends} reveals the same conclusions: centrally-concentrated star-forming galaxies show more perpendicular alignments compared to mass-matched regular star-forming galaxies.
 Finally, consistent results are also found for the ionised gas--spin filament alignments for 635 SAMI galaxies in the range $7.5<\log(M_{\star}/M_{\odot})<12$.

-Since galaxy spin--filament alignments are found to be linked to bulge growth \citep{Barsanti2022}, we explore (in the right panel of Figure~\ref{Cindex_SpinFlips}) C-index as a function of bulge-to-total flux ratio (B/T).
-This latter is estimated from the 2D photometric bulge/disc decomposition of \citet{Casura2022}.
-The disc is defined as the exponential component, while the bulge corresponds to the S\'ersic component representing the light excess over the disc.
-The photometric decomposition uses the image analysis package {\sc ProFound} and the photometric galaxy profile fitting package {\sc ProFit} \citep{Robotham2017,Robotham2018}.
+Since galaxy spin--filament alignments are found to be linked to bulge growth \citep{Barsanti2022}, we explore (in the right panel of Figure~\ref{Cindex_SpinFlips}) C-index as a function of bulge-to-total flux ratio.
 As B/T increases, C-index significantly decreases ($\rho=-0.18$, $p_s=10^{-3}$), meaning that more bulge-dominated galaxies tend to have more centrally-concentrated star formation.

 These results suggest regular star-forming galaxies maintain a parallel spin--filament alignment that sustains extended star formation activity via coherent gas accretion from filaments.
 They also tend to be disc-dominated galaxies.
 By contrast, the more perpendicular spin--filament alignment for centrally-concentrated star-forming galaxies suggests these galaxies have likely undergone significant dynamical processing (mergers, environmental interactions, starbursts or gas accretion) that reorients spin and centrally concentrates star formation.
 As galaxies evolve toward being more bulge-dominated, their star formation becomes more centrally-concentrated.